Not enough evidence to charge Kiwi sports star in international drug conspiracy case: sources

 He reminded them that verdicts were taken "in silence" and anyone who disturbed the court would be removed.

-Fangupo was found guilty on multiple charges of importing and attempting to import methamphetamine, conspiring to import methamphetamine, and importing cocaine
+Fangupo was found guilty on multiple charges of importing and attempting to import methamphetamine, conspiring to import methamphetamine, importing cocaine

 He was acquitted on two charges of importing meth and one of conspiring to import the drug.